stfc/PSyclone/doc/psyclone_script.rst

 .. note::
     The ``-d`` option is limited to a single directory.
-Therefore a current limitation in PSyclone is that all Kernel files required by an algorithm file must exist within a directory hierarchy where their file names are unique.
+Therefore a current limitation in PSyclone is that all kernel files required by an algorithm file must exist within a directory hierarchy where their file names are unique.